mui/mui-x/docs/data/data-grid/editing/editing.md

 In the following demo, the typical ways to start and stop editing are all disabled.
 Instead, use the buttons available in each row or in the toolbar.

-{{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "disableAd": true, "defaultCodeOpen": false}}
+{{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ## apiRef [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)